ShakyaJU/Hotel-Management-System/README.md

   <img src="./HMS pictures/Activity Diagram.png" alt="A-Diagram" width="1500">
    </p>

-P.S.
-Feel free to check the documentation if you want to know more about this project by clicking clicking👉<a href="https://drive.google.com/file/d/1v8e1hjOh4HFUHC5OnIVz-uDM-V4875j6/view?usp=sharing"> Here </a>
+<pre>P.S.
+Feel free to check the documentation if you want to know more about this project by clicking clicking👉<a href="https://drive.google.com/file/d/1v8e1hjOh4HFUHC5OnIVz-uDM-V4875j6/view?usp=sharing"> Here </a></pre>